rails/rails/guides/source/layouts_and_rendering.md

 Layouts and Rendering in Rails
 ==============================

-This guide covers the basic layout features of Action Controller and Action View.
+This guide covers layout features of Action Controller and Action View.

 After reading this guide, you will know: